On dropping the first Sobol' point: Discussion

-For plain Monte Carlo points it is natural to use a round number like $1000$ or $10^6$ of sample points.
+The Halton sequence \cite{halt:1960} has few if any especially good sample sizes $n$ and large burn-ins have been used there.
+For plain MC points it is natural to use a round number like $1000$ or $10^6$ of sample points.
 That can be very damaging in (R)QMC if the points were defined for some other sample size.
 Using $1000$ points of a Sobol' sequence may well be less accurate than using $512$.
 Typical sample sizes are powers of $2$ for digital nets and large prime numbers for lattice rules \cite{sloa:joe:1994,lecu:lemi:2000}.
-The Faure sequences \cite{faur:1982} use $b=p\ge d$ where $p$ is a prime number.
-With (R)QMC as with antibiotics, one should take the whole sequence.
+The Faure sequences \cite{faur:1982} use $b=p\geqslant d$ where $p$ is a prime number.
+With digital nets as with antibiotics, one should take the whole sequence.

 Another practice that works well in MCMC, but should not be used in (R)QMC is `thinning'.
 In MCMC, thinning can save storage space and in some cases can improve efficiency despite increasing variance \cite{thinmcmc}.
-One takes every $k$'th point, $\bsx_{k\times i}$ for some integer $k>1$, or in combination with burn-in $\bsx_{B+k\times i}$ for some integer $B\ge1$.
+One takes every $k$'th point, $\bsx_{k\times i}$ for some integer $k>1$, or in combination with burn-in $\bsx_{B+k\times i}$ for some integer $B\geqslant1$.
 To see the problem, consider the very basic van der Corput sequence $x_i\in[0,1]$.
 If $x_i\in[0,1/2)$ then $x_{i+1}\in[1/2,1)$.
 For instance \cite{cafl:mosk:1995} use that observation to point out that simulating a Markov chain with van der Corput points can be problematic.
 Now suppose that one thins the van der Corput sequence to every second point using $k=2$.
 All of the retained points are then in either $[0,1/2)$ or in $[1/2,1)$.
-One will estimate either $2\int_0^{1/2}f(x)\rd x$ or $2\int_{1/2}^2f(x)\rd x$ by using that sequence.
+One will estimate either $2\int_0^{1/2}f(x)\rd x$ or $2\int_{1/2}^1f(x)\rd x$ by using that sequence.
 The first component of a Sobol' sequence is usually a van der Corput sequence.

+Thinning for QMC was earlier considered by \cite{koci:whit:1997} who called it `leaping'.
+They find interesting results taking every $L$'th point from a Halton sequence, taking $L$ to be relatively prime to all the bases used in the Halton sequence.
+Empirically, $L=409$ was one of the better values.
+They also saw empirically that leaping in digital nets of Sobol' and Faure lead to non-uniform coverage of the space.